canonical/ubuntu-pro-client/docs/index.rst

        * **Expanded Security Maintenance (ESM)**

-         If you're using an Ubuntu LTS -- Desktop or Server -- in a commercial setting and don't want the inconvenience and downtime of upgrading to a newer LTS yet, you can get additional security support through `Expanded Security Maintenance (ESM)`_.
+         If you're using any Ubuntu LTS -- Desktop or Server -- in a commercial setting and you rely on 'Universe' packages, or if you're on an older LTS and don't want to upgrade yet, you can get additional security support through `Expanded Security Maintenance (ESM)`_.
 We recommend it for everyone using Pro, and it's enabled by default.
 It includes two services:

          * ``esm-infra`` provides security updates for packages in the Ubuntu 'main' repository (packages from Ubuntu) for five additional years